No travel experience in Japan is complete without sampling some of Japan’s most popular snacks.

 - In a medium-sized bowl, mix the flour and baking soda.

-- Now, add the dry ingredients into the egg mixture and give it a good whisk until the batter becomes soft and runny.
+- Now add the dry ingredients into the egg mixture and whisk until the batter becomes soft and runny.

 - Lastly, pinch to ensure that you seal the edges of the pancakes together.

-Also read: this Japanese uni is Sea Urchin gonads, but you should try it
+Also read: this Japanese uni is sea urchin gonads, but you should try it

 Sakura mocha-style rice balls